/

 Solar and battery integration works on most new commercial developments.
 The question isn't whether it works technically, but which model best aligns with your development’s commercial objectives.

-Commercial tenants with ESG reporting requirements or a focus on long-term operating costs - are creating clear demand for integrated energy solutions.
+Commercial tenants who have ESG repoting requirements or are focused on long-term operating costs are looking for integrated energy solutions.
 If your market values sustainability or cost reduction, solar integration is a competitive differentiator.
 A development that generates its own power and has the credentials to prove it is a compelling product in the market.

-It is important to consider the commercial arrangement with your tenants, and consider how the investment in solar can be recovered.
-This is often through 1 or 3 approaches.
-The right approach will depend on your situation.
+It is important to consider the commercial arrangement with your tenants, and how the investment in solar can be recovered.
+There are three common approaches, each with different implications for ownership, billing, and how savings are shared

 1. Green lease premium.